Manzabar/nyaa-dl/README.md

 * Add exception handling
   * Catch failed downloads
 * Add ability to pass a list of links from a file.
+  * Maybe remove -u option when passing only a single URL to the script?
+  * Maybe add an option to display details and otherwise just dowload the torrent file?
 * Add ability to handle HTTPS urls.

 LICENSE